 Throughout their time in Oryx, our students’ achievements are celebrated and monitored.
 Parents are involved at every stage, and are regularly updated on their child's progress.

-The Early Years’ Department works very closely with the school's Primary Department who in turn work with the Secondary Department, to ensure that our students have a seamless transition from one Key Stage to another.
+The Early Years’ Department works very closely with the school's Primary Department who in turn work with the Secondary School, to ensure that our students have a seamless transition from one Key Stage to another.

 Do Oryx students have homework?